 The Accessible Technology Program offers up to $4 million/year in research and development grants, including up to 50% support for for-profits and 80% for non-profit applicants.

 To get started with the Accessible Technology Program, assistive device innovators must first request an application package from the program’s administrator, Innovation, Science and Economic Development Canada (ISED).
 Once applicants have received the package, they can complete it and submit at any time through the year.
 Applications are reviewed twice per year; upon receiving approval from the program, applicants may begin incurring funding-eligible expenses.
+The next deadline is June 2, 2020 to receive funding starting in late 2020-21.

 What is the Accessible Technology Program (ATP)?